NIAID-BRC-Codeathons/NIAID-BRC-Codeathons.github.io/src/content/projects/your-project-here.md

 ---
-title: 'Your Project Here'
+title: "Your Project Here"
-description: 'Use this template to propose your own codeathon project'
+description: "Use this template to propose your own codeathon project"
-tags: ['Template']
+tags: ["Template"]
 ---

 ## Project Theme

 Choose one of the suggested themes or propose your own:

 - Virtual BRC Helpdesk
 - Automated Workflow Generation and Execution
 - Automated Knowledge Extraction and Curation